modern-influence-of-ancient-warriors

 - Credit and liquidity: Cash waqfs and the practice of renting waqf land on long leases (ijāratayn) allowed tenants and borrowers to access capital.
 Supervisors often lent waqf funds to merchants at low interest, stimulating trade.

-Social Welfare and Education
+Social Welfare and Public Health

-Challenges and Criticisms of the Waqf System
+Challenges, Criticisms, and the Decline of the System

-Despite its many benefits, the Mamluk waqf system had drawbacks.
+Despite its many benefits, the Mamluk waqf system had significant drawbacks.
 Over time, some waqf supervisors failed to manage properties efficiently.
-Corruption, embezzlement, and neglect were known problems.
+Corruption, embezzlement, and nepotism were known problems.
 Because waqf property could not be sold or altered, buildings sometimes fell into disrepair if income declined.
 Famines or plagues could reduce the tenant population, lowering rents.
 In the late Mamluk period, the state increasingly encroached on waqf revenues, diverting funds for military campaigns.
-The centralized waqf administration under the Dīwān al-Awqāf attempted to supervise all endowments, but the sheer number made oversight difficult.

-Legacy of Mamluk Waqf in the Islamic World
+The Enduring Legacy of Mamluk Waqf

 The Mamluk waqf system directly influenced later Islamic societies.
 The Ottoman Empire adopted and refined the Mamluk model, creating an even larger waqf sector that funded entire communities in Istanbul, Cairo, and Damascus.
 The legal innovations—especially the cash waqf and the family waqf—were perpetuated under Ottoman rule and spread across the empire.
 Many Mamluk-era waqfs continued to function until the 20th century, when nationalization programs in Egypt and Syria absorbed them into state welfare systems.